cresset-template/cresset/README.md

 2. `make rebuild` rebuilds the Docker image, which will reinstall packages to the updated requirements files, and recreate the container.
 3. `make exec` executes the created container.
 Interactive terminal is enabled by project configurations.
 4. `make down` stops Compose containers and deletes networks.
 Necessary for cleaning out services.
 5. `make start` restarts a stopped container without recreating it.
-Similar to docker start.
+Similar to docker start but does not delete the current container.
 6. `make ls` shows all Docker Compose services, both active and inactive.
 7. `make run` is used for debugging.
 If a service fails to start, use it to find the error.

 ### Tips

+- `make up` is akin to rebooting a computer.
+The current container is removed and a new container is created from the current image.
+- `make rebuild` is akin to resetting/formatting a computer.
+The current image is removed and a new image is built from the Dockerfile, after which a container is created from the resulting image.
+In contrast, `make up` only creates an image from source if the specified image is not present.
+- `make exec` is akin to logging into a computer.
+It is the most important command and allows the user to access the container's terminal interactively.
-1. Configurations such as connected volumes and network ports cannot be changed in a running container, requiring a new container.
+- Configurations such as connected volumes and network ports cannot be changed in a running container, requiring a new container.

-2. Docker automatically caches all builds up to `defaultKeepStorage`.
+- Docker automatically caches all builds up to `defaultKeepStorage`.
 Builds use caches from previous builds by default, greatly speeding up later builds by only building modified layers.
+- If the build fails during `git clone`, try `make rebuild` again with a stable internet connection.
+- If the build fails during `pip install`, check the PyPI mirror URLs and package requirements.

 ## Project Overview
 The main components of the project are as follows.
 The other files are utilities.